SquareSquash/web/doc/README_FOR_APP.md

 If you do successfully port Squash to another RDBMS, let me know.
 I'd be happy to take your changes.

+**Why do you specifically require MongoDB?** Exceptions reported to Squash can include arbitrary, schemaless metadata which must be quickly accessible using complex indexes.
+MongoDB is ideal for efficiently working with this kind of data.

+I would also be happy to take pull requests that port Squash to alternative NoSQL systems.

 **Why do you bundle an edge version of Rails?** The `3-2-stable` branch of Ruby on Rails includes some changes to Active Record that are required by Squash's